dsj7419/oh-synapse/README.md

-# OH-Synapse: Once Human Game Companion
+# OH: Once Human Game Companion

-OH-Synapse is a web-based companion tool for the Synapse warband (guild) in the online game _Once Human_.
+OH is a web-based companion tool for anyone playing the online game _Once Human_.
 This app provides players with tools for managing in-game recipes, customizing UI themes, role-based admin tools, and a comprehensive RSS feed system.
 Designed for the _Once Human_ gaming community, the platform offers powerful features built on modern web technologies, delivering a dynamic user experience.

 ## Features